prithvi-thakur/Jupyter_Notebooks/README.md

 # Jupyter_Notebooks
-Some jupyter notebook programs from my coursework.
+Some jupyter notebook codes from my coursework.

-All the data and formulations belong to the respective instructors at U of M.

-You can view these notebooks interactively at https://nbviewer.jupyter.org/.
+To view these notebooks, go to https://nbviewer.jupyter.org/, and type the url of the jupyter notebook from my github repository.